PE Environmental Exam Overview

 Six Exam Topics

-PE Environment exam topics covered: Water, Air, Solid and Hazardous Waste, Site Assessment and Remediation, Environmental Health and Safety, and Associated Engineering Principles.
+PE Environmental exam topics covered: Water, Solid and Hazardous Waste, Sustainability, Air, Site Assessment and Remediation, and Environmental and Occupational Health.

 Industry Insights